Shopify is a popular e-commerce provider that markets itself as an easy-to-use platform for beginners and experts alike.

 What Does Shopify Offer?

 Shopify is an easy-to-use, hosted e-commerce platform that allows you to sell your products across multiple channels.
+Assuming you're not entering a highly-regulated industry (e.g., finance, medicine), you can start even without a business license/EIN.
 Aside from setting up an online store, you can:

 - Accept payments face-to-face using the Shopify POS.